Adil503/apmacollege-demo/README.md

 # apmacollege-demo
-This is my GIT Repository
+This is my first GIT Repository.
+Auther - Adil Khan